surikov/midi-sounds-react/README.md

 - playDrumsAt(when, drums)
 - playDrumsNow(drums)

+parameters

-when - time
+- when - time

-drums - array of drum numbers
+- drums - array of drum numbers

 ### Play instruments